sumairrasi/Drug-side-effect-classification-Notebook/README.md

    - Split the dataset into training and testing sets to evaluate model performance effectively.

 4. **Model Training**:
-   - Implemented various classification algorithms, including [list algorithms used, e.g., Logistic Regression, Random Forest, etc.].
+   - Implemented various classification algorithms, including [Logistic Classifier,KNN Classifier, RandomForest Classifier,Decision Classifier].
    - Tuned hyperparameters to optimize model performance.

 5. **Model Testing and Evaluation**:
-   - Evaluated the model using metrics such as accuracy, precision, recall, and F1-score.
+   - Evaluated the model using metrics such as accuracy.
    - Visualized the results using confusion matrices and classification reports.

 ## Results
-The final model achieved an accuracy of [insert accuracy] on the test dataset, demonstrating its effectiveness in classifying drug side effects.
+The final model achieved an accuracy of 98.04% on the test dataset, demonstrating its effectiveness in classifying drug side effects.
 Detailed evaluation metrics are provided within the notebook.

 ## Future Work
 Future enhancements to this project could include: